ATpoint/NGS_Pipelines/README.md

 #/ If on Mac and brew is the main pkg manager then run this to avoid auto-activate of conda base:
 echo 'auto_activate_base: false' >> $HOME/.condarc

-#/ Set correct order of channels:
+#/ Set correct order of channels (given that we use the environment YAML this is actually not necessary):
 echo "channels:
   - conda-forge
   - bioconda